-If you are trying out Premiere Rush for the first time, you can bring in the sample media packaged with Rush to create your first video.
+If you are trying out Premiere Rush for the first time, you can bring in the sample media packaged with the application to create your first video.

 A. Local B. Cloud C. Favorites D. Network E. Sort F. Filter G. Sync Option H. Copy Media Option